nodeshift/faas-js-runtime/README.md

 ### Functions as ES Modules

-Functions can be written and imported as ES modules with either the `.mjs` file extenstion or by adding the `type` property to the functions package.json and setting it to `module`.
+Functions can be written and imported as ES modules with either the `.mjs` file extension or by adding the `type` property to the functions package.json and setting it to `module`.

 ```js
 // index.mjs